markpbaggett/markpbaggett.github.io/content/iiif_id_prop.rst

 :slug: iiif-id-property
 :authors: Mark Baggett
 :summary: A closer look at the id property in IIIF Presentation, how we got it wrong, and the unintended consequences
+:description: A closer look at the id property in IIIF Presentation, how we got it wrong, and the unintended consequences

 The :code:`id` property is without a doubt one of the most prevalent properties found throughout a IIIF manifest.
 As the API documentation states, `all resource types <https://iiif.io/api/presentation/3.0/#5-resource-structure>`_ :code:`MUST`